 So it was Saturday afternoon that I got my first exposure to Alice Cooper in more than 25 years when I saw a Dark Horse Comics trade paperback at the library.
 The title was "The Last Temptation," and as it turns out, the comic is based on a concept album that Alice Cooper did several years ago with Neil Gaiman.
 (I kid you not.)

 The plot's pretty straightforward, really.
-A young boy whose name I've already forgotten is at that most awkward age, when he is neither a boy nor even properly speaking a teen.
-He's too old for the trappings of childhood like trick-or-treating, but he's also just starting to suspect that there's a certain je-nais-c'est-quoi about girls that he finds enticing, almost titillating.
-He's getting too old for childhood and is starting to feel trapped, when a mysterious showman appears and amid a theater of horrors offers him the opportunity to become a rock star in exchange for his future.
-(The album that Alice Cooper released around this concept was "Lost in America," if you're keeping score.)
+A young boy named Steven is at that most awkward age, when he is neither a boy nor even properly speaking a teen.
+He's too old for childhood activities like trick-or-treating; and he's just at that age where he's starting to notice a je-nais-c'est-quoi about girls that he finds enticing, almost titillating.

 Standard Faustian stuff, really.
-The chief difference is that the boy's good angel is watching out for him, and the boy is able to discover the dark truth about the Showman and his history of preying upon the youth of the town.
-More than that, he's able to escape the theater of the damned, and destroys all that the Showman has accomplished over the years.
+The chief difference is that the Steven's good angel is watching out for him, and Steven discovers the dark truth about the showman and his history.
+He not only escapes the theater of the damned, he also destroys all that the showman has accomplished over the years.

 Not a great comic, to be honest.
 It was worth borrowing from the library and reading once, I suppose, but I returned it Tuesday afternoon with a ton of other books.
-The best part was Gaiman's foreword, to be honest.
+The best part was Gaiman's foreword.
 It was creepy and crack-up-out-loud funny at turns, but that alone isn't worth the price of buying a graphic novel.

 Maybe I should get a copy for my younger brother.
 He always did seem to like that Alice Cooper album when we were little.